Church of the United Brethren in Christ: Status

 The total number of United Brethren churches is 600, with a membership of 47,300.
 In 2017, membership in the United States was around 20,000 in 180 congregations.
 The majority of United Brethren churches are located in Pennsylvania, Ohio, Indiana, and Michigan.
 Outside the United States, there are churches in Canada, Costa Rica, El Salvador, Guatemala, Haiti, Honduras, Hong Kong, India, Jamaica, Liberia, Macau, Mexico, Nicaragua, Sierra Leone, France, and Thailand.

 Higher education

-Since its beginning in the 18th century, the Church of the United Brethren in Christ founded 34 colleges, seminaries, and academies in the United States.
+Since its beginning in the 18th century, the Church of the United Brethren in Christ has founded 34 colleges, seminaries, and academies in the United States.
 Only Huntington University is part of the current Church of the United Brethren in Christ.
-The complete list of colleges surviving as independent entities, include:
+The complete list of colleges surviving as independent entities include: